MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserCalendarGroupCalendar.md

 ## SYNOPSIS
 Use this API to create a new calendar in a calendar group for a user.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaUserCalendarGroupCalendar](/powershell/module/Microsoft.Graph.Beta.Calendar/New-MgBetaUserCalendarGroupCalendar?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)